eppark/Pitchr/README.md

     - Divide the score by 150 to get the percentage.
 A higher percentage indicates a higher match.
 3) The app then lists the top five matches onto the screen, the first match being the one with the highest percentage.
 Users can click on a matched user's profile to see more details.

+Improvements to this algorithm could be
+* Not only checking a user's top tracks, but also their similar/recommended tracks in the matching process
+* Not only checking exact artist matches, but also recommended artist matches in the matching process

 ## Schema

 ### Models